nbarkhina/N64Wasm/README.md

 # Build Instructions
 I used WSL on Windows but any Linux environment would work as well.
 First Install Emscripten version 2.0.7
+- create a folder somewhere in your environment to install emscripten
 - git clone https://github.com/emscripten-core/emsdk.git
 - cd emsdk
 - ./emsdk install 2.0.7
 - ./emsdk activate 2.0.7
 - source ./emsdk_env.sh
-- navigate to the code folder
+- navigate back to the code folder in the N64Wasm repo
 - run `make`
-- then copy these 3 files into the dist\ folder
+- then copy these 3 files from the code\ folder into the dist\ folder
   - n64wasm.data
   - n64wasm.js
   - n64wasm.wasm